dgray001/gray_online/PLANS.md

  - backend (and frontend) prevents joining room when max players
  - remove all panics from backend
  - game launching message shouldn't come from anyone and should be gray for participants
- - add privacy by only sending to frontend the necessary info for the game
  - frontend animations